The Persian Bros. Bakery

 In a fit of rage, the brothers commit a crime of passion that will drive Ferruccio out of his ancestral village and across the Atlantic Ocean.
 As a penniless fugitive living in the post-war boom of North America, Ferruccio finds himself in possession of one thing: a recipe that will propel him to fame and fortune—unless the past catches up with him first.

-Territories sold: Canada (Penguin Random House Canada) Italy (Newton Compton Editori)
+Territories sold: Canada (Knopf Random Canada Publishing Group) Italy (Newton Compton Editori)

 New World Monkeys